Human rights in Mauritania: Status of freedom of speech and press

-The constitution of Mauritania provides for freedom of speech, and the government in 2011 generally respected this right in practice.
+The Constitution of Mauritania provides for freedom of speech, and the government in 2011 generally respected this right in practice.
 Individuals could criticize the government publicly or privately.
 Two daily newspapers and all broadcast media were government-owned, but several independent daily publications were active and generally expressed a wide variety of views with limited restrictions.
 Newspapers are relatively free of government pressure.

 Some journalists practiced self-censorship when covering topics deemed sensitive, including the military forces, corruption, and the application of Shari'a.
 There were reports that police detained and questioned journalists during 2011 in connection with their coverage of such topics as protests and slavery.
 Some opposition leaders asserted that they had no effective access to official media.

 Independent media remained the principal source of information for most citizens in 2011, followed by government media.
 Government media focused primarily on official news but provided some coverage of opposition activities and views throughout the year.
-The government-owned TV Mauritania occasionally broadcast programs covering opposition activities.
+The government-owned TV Mauritania occasionally broadcasts programs covering opposition activities.
 During the national political dialogue in September and October, government media maintained balanced coverage of opposition and pro-government statements.

 Actions to expand press freedom

 On October 5, 2011, the legislative branch adopted amendments to the 2006 Press Freedom Law that abolished prison sentences for slander and defamation of individuals, including heads of state and accredited ambassadors.
 Fines for these offenses remain in effect.
 Some journalists continued to object to the "elastic" application of the law, which they assert could be interpreted loosely to penalize journalists for their reporting.

 Signaling the end of the government's 51-year monopoly of the broadcast media, on 18 September 2011, the High Press and Audiovisual Authority (HAPA) began taking applications for five new radio stations and five new television channels to be owned by nongovernmental entities.
 HAPA received 17 applications for radio stations and nine applications for television channels.
 On 20 November, HAPA announced that two independent television stations and five independent radio stations received permission to broadcast.
-Some members of the opposition asserted that the permits issued favored progovernment interests.
+Some members of the opposition asserted that the permits issued favored pro-government interests.